ndbroadbent/goto_sleep/README.md

 ![Notification Example](notification_example.png)

-## Supported Operating Systems
+## Requirements

-This script currently works on Mac and Linux.
+This script requires Ruby, and it works on Mac and Linux.

 ## Install